Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Curvature effects

-For $\kappa=1.7$ (panel (c)) the half-skyrmion lattice covers the entire surface of the torus while, at sufficiently large values of $\kappa$ (see panel (d) for $\kappa=2.0$), there is an inversion of the phase coexistence, where half-skyrmions concentrate in the negative curvature regions while in the positive ones the phase becomes isotropic.
-This inversion is more apparent if one profiles the value of the biaxiality parameter $c_p$ against the Gaussian curvature of the surface, see Figure~\ref{fig8}.
+For $\kappa=1.7$ (panel (c)) the half-skyrmion lattice covers the entire surface of the torus while, at sufficiently large values of $\kappa$ (see panel (d) for $\kappa=2.0$), there is an inversion of the phase coexistence, where half-skyrmions concentrate in the negative curvature regions while in the positive ones, the phase becomes isotropic.
+This inversion is more apparent if one profiles the value of the biaxiality parameter $c_p$ against the Gaussian curvature of the surface.
+Fig.~\ref{fig8} Shows the average of the biaxiality parameter $\langle c_p \rangle$, across circles of different Gaussian curvature $k_G$, in the toroidal direction~\footnote{We notice that the biaxiality parameter offers an excellent quantitative tool to estimate not only the biaxiality of the liquid crystal, but also the position of topological defects.
+Regions characterized by a larger average value of the biaxiality parameter are therefore, also richer of disclinations.}.
 These results suggest the existence of two transitions for cholesteric toroidal shells, upon changing chirality $\kappa$ and whilst keeping $R_1/R_2$ constant.
 There is first a transition from cholesteric to a half-skyrmion lattice that covers the entire shell surface, with a coexistence region between the two phases, and a second transition to the isotropic phase for larger values of $\kappa$, again with a region of coexistence.
 This behaviour is not observed for spherical shells, and is an effect of the non-constant positive/negative curvature of the confining toroidal geometry.

 To further investigate the coexistence between different topological phases due to non-uniform curvature, we now fix the value of the reduced chirality ($\kappa=1.7$) and vary the minor radius of the torus $R_2$ from $20$, as in panel~(c), to $30$.
 This corresponds to a variation of the ratio $R_1/R_2$ from $1.7$ to $1.09$ which allows us to explore regions with increasing negative curvature in the saddle region.
 The results of this analysis are graphically shown in panels (e-h) where the torus core has been separately plotted to ease visualization: regions with larger negative curvature, panels (g-h), can host helicoidal phase, replicating the phase-coexistence that was already observed for the case at lower chirality ($\kappa=1.0$) shown in panel (b).
 This finding suggests that chirality and curvature could be both used to regulate the transition between different topological phases and, in more detail, that increasing negative curvature can mimic the effect of reducing the chirality of the liquid crystal.